MikeBusuttil/GraphDB-playground/README.md

 ## 2do

 - expand on the exercises & answers sections to get a better sense of how working with the 2 paradigms differs.
+- find and import the data for customer demographics.
-- find and import the data for region, territory, employee territory, customer demographics, and state.
+- import the data for region, territory, employee territory, customer demographics, and state into Neo4j.
 - format the numbers nicely (ie. $3,002.67) in neo4j queries - this might involve the installation of apoc.
-- generate a very large data set to see how the performance of each paradigm scales
+- generate a very large data set to see how the performance of each paradigm scales.

 ## References